Publish changes between environments

 1. Finish making your changes in an app or pipeline.

-3. Select Review.
+3. Select Review changes.
 The review modal may take a few minutes to load the changeset.
 Once it loads, you can:

 Use this view to confirm that the updates are complete, accurate, and ready to move forward.
 Learn more about limits to reviewing changes.

-4. Once you’re satisfied with the changes, select Publish.
+4. After you review the changes, select Publish.

 Limits to reviewing changes